FontLab Studio 5, Fontographer 5 and TypeTool 3 on macOS 10.15 Catalina

 If you have upgraded but would like to but you use Time Machine or another backup solution, you should be able to “downgrade” from your backup.

-Even if you have upgraded to Catalina (or you bought a new Mac with Catalina pre-installed), there are already existing ways that you can continue using 32-bit Mac apps, including FontLab Studio 5, Fontographer 5 and TypeTool 3, on your Mac.
+If you have upgraded to Catalina (or you bought a new Mac with Catalina pre-installed), there are ways that you can continue using our apps (FontLab Studio 5, Fontographer 5, TypeTool 3, BitFonter 3) on your Mac.
 They involve some setup, and in some cases, some purchase — but you even have options that are completely free.
 We’ll keep you posted as soon as more information about this is available, but here are the most important options:

-Use Codeweavers Crossover 19 (it’s currently in beta), which is a “thin emulation layer” that lets you run 32-bit Windows apps on macOS Catalina.
+Use Codeweavers CrossOver Mac version 19 or newer.
+CrossOver is a “thin emulation layer” that lets you run 32-bit Windows apps on macOS Catalina.
 Contact us to cross-grade your FontLab Studio 5, Fontographer 5 or TypeTool 3 Mac license to a Windows license, install the Windows version of the app on Windows, and work there.
 This is a relatively lightweight solution, the Crossover app, a “bottle” that emulates Windows plus the FontLab apps take no more than 1 GB of hard drive space.

 Use a virtualization app such as Parallels Desktop, VMWare Fusion or Oracle VirtualBox to create a virtual machine with an older version of macOS inside (this can be 10.14 Mojave, 10.13 High Sierra or 10.12 Sierra).
 Then, install your 32-bit apps (that you already own) inside the virtual machine, and run in there.
 The app will run at practically native speed, you’ll be able to access all your normal files and folders.
 Overall, this gives pretty seamless experience.